 If you're a book enthusiast, it doesn't take long to accumulate a small library in your home.
 And while a book collection is visually pleasing and can make you feel accomplished for all the pages you've read over the years, it takes up a substantial amount of space.
 That's why many bookish individuals have made the switch to eReaders.

 If you're in the market for an e-book device, we've got you covered.
-Below, find our favorite eReaders.
+Below, find our favorite eReaders of 2021.

 Best Overall: Amazon Kindle Oasis

 Amazon didn't come out with the first-ever eReader, but the Kindle was a groundbreaking product in the book world.
 There are now several variations, including our overall best pick, the Kindle Oasis.
 This 7-inch device available in graphite or champagne gold is a flush-front paperwhite display with 300 PPI (pixels per inch).
-Innovative e-ink technology makes it look like real paper.
-It comes in graphite or champagne gold with the option of 8 or 32 GB of storage.

-As an IPX8 waterproof product, the Oasis can survive for up to 30 minutes underwater, so you can read as you please in the bathtub or while lounging by the pool.
-This eReader also stands out for its lightweight, ergonomic design and comfortable page-turn buttons.
-You can adjust the screen from white to warm amber to minimize eye strain and light stimulation.
-And the adaptive front light automatically brightens and dims based on the lighting of your environment.
+As an IPX8 waterproof product, the Oasis can survive for up to 60 minutes underwater, so you can read as you please in the bathtub or while lounging by the pool.
+You can adjust the screen from white to warm amber to minimize eye strain and light stimulation, and the adaptive front light automatically adjusts based on the lighting of your environment.
 This choice supports many document types including PDFs and DOCX.

 As it turns out, the standard Amazon Kindle is the best budget-friendly option.
 This 6-inch portable device is the OG of eReaders.
 Thanks to its high-quality design and versatility, it's remained a top choice among avid readers.